In Shackleton's Footsteps 18 daysAboard: Polar Pioneer

 - Polar parka

 As we cross Drake Passage, we keep watch for giant petrels, wandering and black-browed albatross and our first icebergs.
-Fur seals and penguins pepper the sea surface as we approach our first landing in the South Shetland Islands.
+Our on-board historian introduces us to Shackleton and fur seals and penguins pepper the sea surface as we approach our first landing in the South Shetland Islands.

 An autumn dawn greets us in spectacular Antarctic Sound where we may stop at towering Brown Bluff before pushing on into the Weddell Sea.
 There’s a strong fossil focus this time of year, as the pack ice movement may allow a continental landing and visits to the world-renowned fossil beds of Seymour, Vega and James Ross islands, and Nordenskjold’s Hut on Snow Hill Island.